 Contact Information of Individual Responsible for Implementing Brandon University’s Equity, Diversity, and Inclusion Agenda

 The Brandon University Diversity and Human Rights Office takes the lead in developing policies and procedures and undertaking ongoing training to create awareness and to promote equity, diversity, and inclusion.
-Questions or additional information relating to CRCP equity, diversity, and inclusion can be addressed to Brandon University’s Chief Human Resources Officer:
+Questions or additional information relating to CRCP equity, diversity, and inclusion can be addressed to Brandon University’s Acting Chief Human Resources Officer: